Good News for Australians taking PrEP for HIV prevention.

 - People applying for insurance through online comparison websites report completing the application with full lifestyle and medical disclosures, only to feel insulted when a formal decline is issued due to 'lifestyle considerations'

 - People applying for insurance in their Superannuation fund report being routinely knocked back (and usually after having to disclose a full medical and lifestyle history) as the insurance provider doesn't 'deal with PrEP users'.

 Most insurance companies and super funds simply do not provide underwriting for people with unusual occupations, hobbies, pastimes or lifestyles - if you get what we mean.

 That's why people use the expertise of unusualrisks.com.au to get their insurances sorted - stigma-free.

-How have Life insurance companies treated people taking PrEP?
+How have Life Insurance companies treated people taking PrEP?

 The New York Times broke the story of Dr. Philip Cheng, a urologist in Boston taking PrEP and being denied full insurance cover until he stopped taking, Truvada (the pharmaceutical brand name for PrEP) to prevent HIV infection.

-- Many people applying for Life Insurances when disclosing they are taking PrEP to prevent them being exposed to HIV have found themselves discriminated against and received forced formal declines on insurance applications for Life Insurance or Income Protection cover.
+- Many people applying for Life Insurances when disclosing they are taking PrEP to prevent them from being exposed to HIV have found themselves discriminated against and received forced formal declines on insurance applications for Life Insurance or Income Protection cover.

 Today as many people get their news from the internet, the growing risk is it may not always be relevant in Australia.